katiektea/100-days-of-code/log.md

 **Thoughts**
 I'm wondering why I take a while to code.
 Or get a project out.
 I can understand why in the workplace they implement methodologies such as agile and scrum.
 I suppose it is still in the early stages of my learnings, so I can't expect myself to have mastered project management methodologies.
 Learning to take it one step at a time.

+### Day 19: May 7, 2020 ###

+Last couple of days have been about building projects.
+I've given 'learning'coding a break for a while and just to start coding.
+There's such a fine difference there.
+Although following tutorials can be a start, I learn best by doing and experimenting.
+As it sticks with me more.

+### Day 20: May 8, 2020 ###
+Today I was working with arrays and objects to access data.
+Found it really awesome that one is able to use them in conjunction with another and being able to access layers and layers of data.
+I learned about DOM today, the Document Object Model - essentially an organization chart automatically created by the browser for the entire web page.
+The most fundamental way to understand DOM is by designating parent and child nodes to the org chart.
+It was like understanding the heiarchial structure in a company, in biology and the organisation of nature (yes the scientist in me came out to play today :D)
+Continued on with coding my project.

+### Day 21: May 19, 2020 ###
+I've been quite all over the place with coding lately.
+I don't really code on my days off, but rather, I revise concepts and my learnings.
+I feel that's important to master one concept and move on.
+Otherwise knowledge would be fragmented.

+Today I continued with building JS projects and doing more of my course on UDEMY.
+I started to work with Python and so that was something new.

 **Generic Example of Log below - Reference Only:**
 ### Day 1: June 27, Monday